enoughframes/ELOQUENCER___UPDATER/README.md

 ### New Features:
 #### Step edit:
 When using the track button to move all the CV values in CV Mode, the relation between notes is maintained.
-In other words : you can transpose.
+In other words, you can transpose.

 The relation between values is maintained too for the rest of the step edit modes (Gate, Gate length, and Ratcheting).